mrocklin/thesis/introduction.md

 *   Inter-piece communication must propagate through a restrictive interface
 *   A critical mass of components must be developped before end-to-end solutions are feasible

 In a scientific context modular design encourages growth and reuse at the cost of tight integration between domains.
 Historically scientific computing was a practice of a few highly trained numerical analysts who pushed maximum performance out of specialized hardware.
 In this context modular design inhibits high level information from influencing low-level design decisions, substantially limiting performance.
 High performance remains a priority today but the problems and hardware have both grown in complexity and the distribution of skills of scientific programmers has broadened substantialy.
-As the problem size exceeds the capacity of individual researchers the benefits of modular design begin to outweigh the performance drawbacks.
+As the problem complexity exceeds the capacity of individual researchers expertise the benefits of modular design begin to outweigh the performance drawbacks.

 *Increasing complexity in scientific computing motivates the increased use of modularity and composability in scientific software.
 Substantial unclaimed efficiencies exist in both programmer and execution time across a wide range of problem scales.*